 What are my chances of living on campus in the future?

 All current residents are guaranteed housing for up to four years if they participate in our Room Selection process each spring.
 Current seniors wishing to participate in Room Selection must request to participate before Room Selection begins.
 Students who do not participate in Room Selection or have left campus housing and wish to return will be considered for housing if space allows.

 How can I obtain information about off-campus housing?

-Does the Housing License Agreement cover housing during Thanksgiving, winter, spring and summer breaks?
+Does the Housing License Agreement cover housing during Thanksgiving, winter, fall, spring and summer breaks?